 - increased sensitivity to pain due to a decreased pain threshold

 - increased responsiveness to sensory stimuli such as heat, cold, light and smell

 - problems with memory and concentration (fibro fog)

 - numbness or tingling in the arms and legs

 Not everyone will experience all of these symptoms.
 Each person with fibromyalgia will have their own unique set of symptoms.

-The symptoms of fibromyalgia are variable.
-They can be mild, moderate or severe.
+The symptoms of fibromyalgia can vary from day to day.
 Symptoms may disappear for extended periods of time, perhaps even years.
-Other people have pain every day, or experience variations between these two extremes.

 No one knows what causes fibromyalgia.
 It’s thought that it may be the result of genetic factors (or things you’ve inherited) and something from your environment (e.g. exposure to a virus or illness).